ShivamSaini26/News-blog-page-Tailwind-project-2/README.md

 1. A news Blog Webpage
 2. Having only Tailwind CSS for styling.
 3. Supports animations at logo and Card_images.
-4. Build during learning phase.
+4. Built during learning phase of Tailwind CSS framework.